 professionals, in England and Wales, who use the provisions of the

 Mental Health Act (1983) in their clinical practice.

-Other titles on mental
+on mental health legislation

 "This is an excellent book from an